noborus/trdsql/README.md

 [![Build Status](https://travis-ci.org/noborus/trdsql.svg?branch=master)](https://travis-ci.org/noborus/trdsql)

-A tool that can execute SQL queries on CSV and  [LTSV](http://ltsv.org/).
+A tool that can execute SQL queries on CSV, [LTSV](http://ltsv.org/) and JSON.

 It is a tool like [q](https://github.com/harelba/q) , [textql](https://github.com/dinedal/textql) and others.